-Problem is, down deep, we WANT our personal narrative to be correct.
-When we start thinking the world is a tragic, dangerous place, in a twisted way, we actually want to be right.
+Problem is, down deep in the part of us that we can’t rationally control, we WANT our personal narrative to be correct.
+Being right about the world brings us subconscious comfort.
+When we start thinking the world is a tragic, dangerous place, in a twisted way, we actually want what happens to confirm what we believe about the world around us.
 So, we start to look for evidence that supports our view.
 When we find evidence that supports our view, we share it.
 Add to that media and marketing’s goal to keep your eyeballs on their content by filling your life with more stuff you want to see and before you know it, your world is a dark, tragic, dangerous, murderous place.
 They feed us the negative news, we crave it, we share it.
 Before we know it, everywhere we go online is filled with tragic stories about a world going haywire.
 And, we feel strangely good about that.
 Not because we want people to suffer, but because we want to be right.

 There’s a term for this condition.
 It’s called Mean World Syndrome.
 It’s a scientifically demonstrated fact that the more media a person consumes, the more likely they are to overestimate the amount of violence there is in the world.

 See, the facts are that that the world is actually less violent and dangerous than it was 50 years ago.
 Don’t get me wrong.
 We’ve got problems.
 Big problems.
 But, despite what we’re hearing from world news, we are actually less likely to experience violence against us or people that we know than any time in my lifetime.
+Despite what you’re seeing on your social media timelines, the odds of you or someone you love dying from a viral outbreak are low.
 Surprised?
 That’s because cable TV news and Facebook won’t make money if your anger and fear aren’t driving you to tune in or click on their content.
 You’ll almost never see a headline on buzzfeed that says: “10 reasons the world is nicer, calmer, and safer that we all think.”
 No one clicks stuff like that.
 It doesn’t generate add revenue.

 Do you find yourself in the emotional state where you are always waiting for the other shoe to fall?
 When you see news of a distant tragedy is your first thought, “here we go again, I knew it?”
 Then it’s time for you to detox from the news a bit.
-These are sure signs that you are being manipulated by the words and images you look at everyday on your feeds, timelines, and TV and you don’t even realize it.
+These are sure signs that you are being influenced in unhealthy ways by the words and images you look at everyday on your feeds, timelines, and TV and you don’t even realize it.

 3 Reasons Why We’re Seeing More Bad News Than Ever